ibexa/documentation-developer/docs/templating/twig_function_reference/field_twig_functions.md

 The function returns the value of the Field only.
 To render the Field with default or custom templates, use [`ibexa_render_field()`](#ibexa_render_field) instead.
-If the Content item does not have a translation in the prioritized or passed language, the function returns the value in the main language.
+If the content item does not have a translation in the prioritized or passed language, the function returns the value in the main language.

 | Argument | Type | Description |